cape-ph/cape-cod/extra-doc/README.queuing.md

 In the _pull_ system, queue handlers are scheduled instead of being triggered on new messages.
-In this case, the queue handler may be aware of how many messages can be handled at any given time (perhaps as the result of some ad hoc calulation) and can act accordingly.
+In this case, the queue handler may be aware of how many messages can be handled at any given time (perhaps as the result of some ad hoc calculation) and can act accordingly.
 Note the number of messages that can be handled may be 0, in which case the handler would give up until it's next scheduled run.